Creating a Coping Plan To Support Your Child With Medical Procedures

 1. Sidenote, if any nurses happen to come by my humble blog, I have a request.
 Please do not tell a child right before you’re about to do something painful to look away.
 That small statement can send an alert that something scary is about to happen and cause unnessary panic.

-2. Would like they staff to count to 3 before the painful part of the procedure or just do it right after cleaning the procedure site?
+2. Would like they like staff to count to 3 before the painful part of the procedure or just do it right after cleaning the procedure site?

 3. What would like they to do to cope with any painful parts of the procedure?